BillyDM/awesome-audio-dsp/sections/CODE_LIBRARIES.md

 A list of ready-made libraries for DSP.

-Please note, while using ready-made libraries can definitely help you achieve faster results as a beginner, I don't actually recommend depending on them in the long term.
-Not just because it may be considered "cheat-y" by some, but the generic nature of these libraries can make it harder to tweak and optimize.
+Please note, while using ready-made libraries can definitely help you achieve faster results, if you're serious about learning DSP then I don't actually recommend depending on them in the long term.
+Not just because it may be considered "cheat-y" by some, but the generic nature of these libraries makes it harder to tweak and optimize.
 Writing your own DSP code allows you to more easily experiment with and tweak algorithms to add your own special "character" to them.
 DSP that is purpose-built for a single purpose will generally both sound better and perform better than a generic library that tries to cover all bases.

 Also beware that some of these libraries have licenses attached to them, so make sure you are legally allowed to use them in your products.

 That being said, it can still be a great resource for learning about various DSP algorithms and how they are implemented in code, so I listed some here.

 - [Bad Circuit Modeling](https://github.com/jatinchowdhury18/Bad-Circuit-Modelling) - Contains analogue models of non-ideal circuits.
+- [CamillaDSP v2.0](https://github.com/HEnquist/camilladsp) - A tool to create audio processing pipelines for applications such as active crossovers or room correction.
 - [chowdsp_wdf](https://github.com/Chowdhury-DSP/chowdsp_wdf) - A header only C++ library for implementing real-time Wave Digital Filter (WDF) circuit models.
 - [DaisySP](https://github.com/electro-smith/DaisySP) - A C++ DSP library that provides a comprehensive collection of modular components.
 - [DSP Filters by vinniefalco](https://github.com/vinniefalco/DSPFilters) - A collection of C++ classes for DSP.